 The Middle Ages

-This association persisted in the Middle Ages.
-Cats are nocturnal in nature.
-Witches honor the Moon Goddess and perform spells and rituals under her light.
-This probably strengthened the connection between black cats and witchcraft.
+This belief endured throughout the Middle Ages.
+Cats are creatures of the night.
+Witches honor the Moon Goddess and conduct their rituals and spells illuminated by her glow.
+This likely reinforced the connection between black cats and witchcraft.

 Salem Witch Trials